JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-MTL/01-Implementing-a-Monad-Transformer/02-Implementing-the-Pattern.md

       log $ "theInt was: " <> show theInt   --  2
 ```

+There's two problems with the above approach, which the next sections will refine.

 ## The `Identity` Monad

-However, we have a problem.... `Box` is a literal runtime Box.
-So, using it here means we'll be boxing and unboxing the result of our functions.
+`Box` is a literal runtime Box.
+So, using it here as our monad type means we'll be runtime boxing and unboxing the result of our functions, thereby slowing down our code needlessly.
 We only need `Box` so we can use a Monad for sequential computation, not because we need the type, `Box`, specifically (we could use `Box2` and our code wouldn't change).
-This implies unneeded runtime overhead.
-Why don't we fix this by using a type that only exists at compile-time?
-This implies using `newtype`.
+Why don't we get rid of this needless runtime overhead by using a type that only exists at compile-time?
+This implies using `newtype` because the type still needs to implement an instance for `Monad`.

 Since we have a "placeholder" function called `identity`, let's reuse this name for our compile-time-only type:
 ```purescript